Table of Contents

 Scarcity

-The psychology behind scarcity is quite simple – the more limited something is, the more you want it before it completely runs out.
+The psychology behind scarcity (Or FOMO for the modern audience) is quite simple.
+The more limited something is, the more you want it before it completely runs out.
 Customers’ mindsets shift from being concerned about the pricing to the fear of missing out on a purchasing opportunity.

 Reciprocity